anarior-nz/Name2Chat/README.md

 This is the Fork of the Addon Incognito, because to Addon was not updated for a long Time.
 I'd tryed to contact the former Author, but never get an answer.
+Note: Further forked by Anarior-Aman'thul in May 2022 to keep updated.

 Name2Chat adds you name in front of your chat messages.
 Can be enabled for guild (and officer), party and raid chat messages.